14 Best PR Tools 2026 (Review & Comparison)

 - Monitoring accuracy may not match enterprise tools

-Lower-range subscription.
+Pricing snapshot: Lower-range subscription.

 - Startups and small businesses

-- Small PR teams needing basic monitoring
+- Small PR teams needing basic media monitoring

 - Teams using separate tools for outreach and CRM

-PR strategy typically blends three media types:
+PR strategy typically blends three types of media:

 - Earned media: coverage secured through outreach and relationships